varigence/docs/bimlflex/concepts/tips-and-tricks.md

 |SsisDataFlowExpression   |`REPLACE(ALT_@@this,"value","other value")`   |
 |ColumnAlias              |`ALT_@@this`                                  |

-Add this to the columns page or sheet, for the `EmailAddress` source column to change the select statement for it to `EmailAddres AS ALT_EmailAddress` and derive the `EmailAddress` column with a Derived Column transformation using the defined Expression that refers to the source column using the defined column alias.
+Add this to the columns page or sheet, for the `EmailAddress` source column to change the select statement for it to `EmailAddress AS ALT_EmailAddress` and derive the `EmailAddress` column with a Derived Column transformation using the defined Expression that refers to the source column using the defined column alias.

 ## Executing custom scripts on Snowflake using BimlFlex